JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_math.rst

 Inputs
 ------

 - **Vector A** - The first vector.
 - **Vector B** - The second vector.

-(Inputs are dynamic, Means the node has either one or two inputs based on selected operation.Those inputs can also be scalar or vectors based on the operation)
+(Inputs are dynamic, Means the node has either one or two inputs based on selected operation.
+Those inputs can also be scalar or vectors based on the operation)

 Outputs
 -------